-of the inflation rate in the second step provide the same shape for the responses.
+The two-step approach provides similar IRFs according to the specification of the inflation rate in the second step (see the bottom panel of Figure 12).
+With the level specification, the dynamic responses are more pronounced but the four specifications of the inflation rate in the second step provide the same shape for the responses.
 In all cases, the inflation rate decreases on impact and steadily goes back to its long-run value.
-The bottom panel of Figure 12 also reports the 95% confidence interval.
+The bottom panel of Figure 12 reports also the 95 percent confidence interval.
 Contrary to hours worked, the confidence interval appears less sensitive to the specification of inflation in the second step.
-In each regression, the inflation rate significantly decreases in the short run.
+In each regression, the inflation rate significantly decreases in the short-run.
 Note that the effect of a technology improvement has no long-lasting effect on inflation since the response is almost zero after two years.
-Our findings are again in line with Basu et al. (2006).
-They also complement their results by providing dynamic responses at quarterly frequency.
+Our finding are again in the line of Basu, Fernald and Kimball (2006).
+It also complement their results by providing dynamic responses at quarterly frequency.

 We now investigate the effect of technology shocks on the short-run nominal interest rate, measured with Federal Fund rate.
-This rate is available for a shorter sample 1954Q1-2003Q4.
-Since much of business cycle literature is concerned with post-1959 data, we follow Christiano et al. (2004) and therefore consider a second sample period given by 1959Q1-2003Q4.
+This rate is available for a shorter sample 1954Q1- 2003Q4.
+Since much of business cycle literature is concerned with post-1959 data, we follow Christiano, Eichenbaum and Vigfusson (2004) and therefore consider a second sample period given by 1959Q1-2003Q4.
 The dynamic responses of the nominal interest rate after a technological improvement are reported in Figure 13.
 In the upper panel, we report the IRFs obtained from LSVAR and DSVAR specifications.
-The LSVAR model now includes labour productivity growth, the nominal interest rate and the log of consumption to output ratio.
+The LSVAR model includes now labour productivity growth, the nominal interest rate and the log of consumption to output ratio.
 The DSVAR model includes the same variables but the nominal interest rate is now specified in first difference.
 We obtain that the specification of the nominal interest rate modify the dynamic responses of this variable.
 In particular, the DSVAR specification implies a permanent long-run decrease, whereas it steadily goes back to its long-run value in the LSVAR specification.

-With the two-step approach, the shape of the IRFs is not altered by the specification of the nominal interest rate in the second step (see the bottom panel of Figure 13).
+With the two-step approach, the shape of the IRFs is not altered by the specification of the nominal interest rate in the second step (see the bottom panel of Figure 12).
 However, the dynamic responses with the level specification are more pronounced than the ones obtained from the three other specifications (as for the rate of inflation).
-In the bottom panel of Figure 13, we also report the 95% confidence interval.
+In the bottom panel of Figure 13, we also report the 95 percent confidence interval.
 For the four specifications in the second step, we obtain a persistent and significant decrease in the Fed Fund rate.
-These empirical results with quarterly frequency data are again similar to those of Basu et al. (2006).
+These empirical results with quarterly frequency data are again similar to those of Basu, Fernald and Kimball (2006).

-5. Conclusion
+5 Conclusion